CSpanias/cspanias.github.io/_posts/2023-11-10-Hack The Box's Starting Point Review.md

 > *Cover the absolute **fundamentals of attacking a Box**.
 You'll learn **how to connect to the VPN**, perform **basic enumeration of ports and services**, and **interact with the services you find**.
 Each Box in this Tier is focused on a particular tool or service and contains only a single primary step.*

-This Tier contains 8 rooms in total and the final task of each machine is to find a single flag, the `flag.txt` file.
+This tier contains 8 rooms in total and the final task of each machine is to find a single flag, the `flag.txt` file.
 Each machine includes a walkthrough that is similary structured, and, usually, contains three sections:
 1. Introduction: General information as well as setting up the room's context.
 2. Enumeration: How to use `nmap` for port scanning and to enumerate a specific service.
 3. Foothold: How to interact with the service found.